2023 By The C Tour To Feature Jimmy Barnes, The Living End & More

-The likes of Jimmy Barnes, The Living End, and Noiseworks will be among those taking part in next year’s By The C tour.
-Announced this week, the 2023 tour will see a number of veteran Aussie acts performing at seaside venues across the summer months.
+Jimmy Barnes, The Living End and Noiseworks will be among those taking part in next year’s By The C tour.
+Announced this week, the upcoming tour will feature a number of veteran Aussie acts performing at seaside venues in January and February 2023.

-Launching in Wollongong on 29th January, the tour will head to the Torquay Common in Victoria on 4th February, before visiting Hobart’s Royal Tasmanian Botanical Gardens the following day, and wrapping up at Coffs Harbour’s Park Beach Reserve on 18th February.
+After launching in Wollongong on Sunday, 29th January, the tour will head to Torquay Common, Victoria on Saturday, 4th February, Royal Tasmanian Botanical Gardens, Hobart on Sunday, 5th February and Coffs Harbour’s Park Beach Reserve on Saturday, 18th February.

 Jimmy Barnes – ‘Driving Wheels’

-The artist lineups vary slightly for each show, though Barnes, The Living End, Noiseworks, and Baby Animals remain constants at all dates.
-Elsewhere, The Screaming Jets, Thirsty Merc, Wolfmother, and Dallas Crane also appear on select dates.
+The lineups vary slightly for each show, though Barnes, The Living End, Noiseworks and Baby Animals will appear at all dates.
+The Screaming Jets, Thirsty Merc, Wolfmother and Dallas Crane will all appear at select dates.

 “We’re only doing a handful of shows this summer, so we intend to make each and every one of them count,” Barnes said in a statement.
 “They’re a full tilt line-up of great rock bands and I can’t wait to get back out there.”

-Alongside the By The C tour, a near carbon-copy of the same lineup will also appear at Rochford Wines in the Yarra Valley for the Live In The Vines event on Saturday, 11th February.
-The lineup will Jimmy Barnes, The Living End, Wolfmother, Noiseworks, Baby Animals, and Thirsty Merc, with tickets to both Live In The Vines and By The C going on sale on 22nd October.
+Many acts from the 2023 By The C lineup will also perform at Live In The Vines at Rochford Wines in the Yarra Valley on Saturday, 11th February.
+Jimmy Barnes will headline, with support from The Living End, Wolfmother, Noiseworks, Baby Animals and Thirsty Merc.
+Tickets for Live In The Vines and By The C go on sale at 10am AEDT on Saturday 22nd October.

 By The C 2023